Bibi10/Blockchain_Path/README.md

 - Ganache GUI

 VI - SOLIDITY
+Solidity is a statically typed language, witch means that type of variable needs to be specificed.
 - Data Types and variables
+Booleans => bool : true and false
+Integers => int/uint
 - Functions
 - Storage & Memory
 - Contract Structure